Sebobo/Shel.Neos.Hyphens/README.md

               editorOptions:
                 hyphens: true

 This will add a new button to insert a soft hyphen.
 As an alternative, you can use the shortcut `Ctrl + Shift + -` to add a new soft hyphen.
-To change the keys of the shortcut, have a look at the [Settings.yaml](Configuration/Settings.yaml#L12) file.
+To change the shortcut keys, have a look at the [Settings.yaml](Configuration/Settings.yaml#L12) file.

 ### Non-breaking space